georgeweigt/quantum-gates/README.md

 measure		Print a histogram of the current state and go to a basis state
 ```

-A Toffoli gate is accomplished as
+A Toffoli gate is accomplished by bitwise OR of control qubits.

 ```
+#define Q0 0
+#define Q1 1
+#define Q2 2

 cxgate(Q2, 1 << Q1 | 1 << Q0); // Q2 is target, Q1 and Q0 are control
 ```